Introduction

 The credential status changes to Inactive when the inactivate credential option is performed.
 In this workflow, vSEC:CMS application will block access to the credential administration key i.e. it will not be possible to unblock the credential should it become blocked.
 The credential can either be connected to the system or disconnected from the system to perform this task.
 During this process, the Inactivate Card settings as set on the credential template, will be performed.

-If the credential that is to be inactivated is in possession of the operator, attach the credential and click the Inactive oval to select the operation to be performed.
+If the operator possesses the credential that needs to be inactivated, attach the credential and click the Inactive oval to select the operation.
 You will notice that vSEC:CMS automatically determines the user ID.
-Click the Execute button if only one credential is to be inactivated or click the Batch button if more than one credential is to be inactivated.
+Click the Execute button if only one credential is to be inactivated, or click the Batch button if more than one credential needs to be inactivated.

-In order to inactivate a credential where the credential is not in the possession of the operator, click the Search button to select the user.
+To inactivate a credential where the credential is not in the possession of the operator, click the Search button to select the user.

 Click the Inactive oval to select the operation to be performed and click the Execute button to start the operation.